cyberbotics/webots/docs/guide/starting-webots.md

     argument must be either pause, realtime or fast.

   --no-rendering
-    Disable 3D rendering for the main 3D view.
+    Disable rendering in the main 3D view.

   --fullscreen
     Start Webots in fullscreen.